niieani/bash-oo-framework/README.md

 Named parameters in functions
 =============================

+In any programing language, it makes sense to use meaningful names for variables for greater readability.
+In case of Bash, that means avoiding using positional arguments in functions.
 Instead of using the unhelpful ```$1```, ```$2``` and so on within functions to accessed the passed values, you may write:

 ```bash